-• To learn respect for others, belongings and school property.

-- To establish orderly patterns of learning and behaviour through selfdiscipline and self- regulation. - To recognise the advantages of co-operation and friendship.
+- To learn respect for others, belongings and school property. - To establish orderly patterns of learning and behaviour through self-discipline and self- regulation. - To recognise the advantages of co-operation and friendship.

-Behaviour Support and Classroom Management - 'Talking for a 4.
-Purpose' and 'Moving on Up'
+4. Behaviour Support and Classroom Management - 'Talking for a Purpose' and 'Moving on Up'

 At Bocking Primary School, we have two behaviour support systems that run concurrently together.
-The first is "Talking for a Purpose", Language to Support Regulation.
+The first is "Talking for a Purpose", Language to Increase Regulation.
 Say what you mean and mean what you say.
-This is a languagebased intervention, where teaching staff use specific behavioural language to increase positive behaviours such as, following adult directions.
+This is a language-based intervention, where teaching staff use specific behavioural language to increase positive behaviours such as, following adult directions.

 The second is a classroom-based management system called Moving on Up.
 Moving on Up is a positive approach to classroom management and is used in every classroom at Bocking Primary School.
 The system has been specifically designed so that all children have the opportunity to learn how to make positive choices and to take responsibility for their own behaviour and learning.
 Every child within our school has the opportunity to earn the reward of fifteen minutes of TOPS Time each day, by making 'positive choices', and thus 'moving their peg up'.
 TOPS Time is the Time and Opportunity to Practise Skills where children learn skills through activities and games.
-One point to note, this is not "free play" but the space for our children to develop social behaviours, such as sharing, cooperation and negotiation as well as academic behaviours such as listening.
+One point to note, this is not "free play" but the space for our children to develop social behaviours, such as sharing, co-operation and negotiation as well as academic behaviours such as listening.

 At the end of each half term, the children who have consistently earned TOPS Time will be invited to a Tops Time Celebration.
-Celebrations usually run for part of the last day of term and children are not aware until that day whether they will be invited to the celebration or not.
-Children who have not earned the sufficient number of TOPS Times will spend the celebration time with the SLT discussing behavioural areas of improvement to ensure they understand what they have to do to be invited to make the next half-term's celebration.
+Celebrations usually run for part of the last day of term.
+Children who have not earned the sufficient number of TOPS Times will spend the celebration time with an adult discussing together ways to increase positive behaviours going forward.
+Children and parents are informed the day before to explain why they are not attending.
+Parents are informed if a child misses 3 TOPS Times in order to work in partnership with the parents to help resolve any concerns.